casper-network/docs-archive/dapp-dev-guide/tutorials/counter/walkthrough.rst

         --state-root-hash [STATE_ROOT_HASH] \
         --key [ACCOUNT_HASH]

 Substitute the state root hash and account hash values you just retrieved into this command and execute it.
-Do not be surprised if you are a little underwhelmed when you see nothing really on the network.
+Do not be surprised if you see nothing on the network.
 That is because we have not deployed anything to the network yet!

 Deploy the Counter
 -----------------------

-The network ought to have nothing on it, as would be expected.
 Let us try deploying the counter-define contract to the chain.
-First, though, we need to compile it.
+First, we need to compile it.

 The makefile included in the repository makes compilation trivial.
 With these two commands, we can build (in release mode) and test the contract before deploying it. `make prepare` sets the WASM target and `make test` builds the contracts and verifies them.